This is the last in of a series of posts about Ghana’s only six remaining historic mud mosques built in the Sudano-Sahelian architectural style.

 It’s only in recent years that interest in these mud mosques has been revived as they are now seen as historical landmarks and cultural treasures.

-I mentioned that I expected nine mosques but only saw six in any decent condition.
+I mentioned that I expected nine mosques but only saw six in any decent condition on my 2018 road trip.
 Here are the ones that have recently been razed or are in pitiful ruin.

 Dondoli Mosque, Wa